 The ability to act effectively depends directly on the structure and content of your plan.
 When written right, it will reduce the chance of work mistakes, give you extra time and help you focus on your pre-vacation goals.
 Quite a few advantages!
 So let’s find out how to create it.
-Besides, all you need is Nimbus Platform.
+Besides, all you need is FuseBase (formerly Nimbus).

 Open your workspace, create a new page and list all the tasks you need to complete.
 Use either a simple Numbered list or an advanced Task list, where you can add labels, deadlines, assignee choices and mark completed tasks.
 Additionally, task forms are available in the sidebar and in the toolbar in the upper right corner of the page.

-To make your plan more organized, use Nimbus Templates, which can be found in the side menu.
+To make your plan more organized, use FuseBase Templates, which can be found in the side menu.
 You can choose one main database or create multiple documents for different areas.
 For example: